n0rt0nthec4t/homebridge-nest-accfactory/README.md

 ### Obtaining a Google cookie token for a Google Account

 Google Accounts require an "issueToken" and "cookie".
-The values of "issueToken" and "cookies" are specific to your Google Account.
+The values of "issueToken" and "cookie" are specific to your Google Account.
 To get them, follow these steps (only needs to be done once, as long as you stay logged into your Google Account).

 1. Open a Chrome browser tab in Incognito Mode
 2. Open Developer Tools (View/Developer/Developer Tools).